 2. Run inspections and consider trying new ways to ensure clean air

-- Ensure restroom exhaust fans are functional and operating at full capacity when the school is occupied.
+- Ensure restroom exhaust fans are functional and operating at full capacity when the office is occupied.

 - Inspect and maintain local exhaust ventilation in areas such as restrooms, kitchens, cooking areas, etc.

-- Consider running the HVAC system at maximum outside airflow for 2 hours before and after the school is occupied.
+- Consider running the HVAC system at maximum outside airflow for 2 hours before and after the office is occupied.

 3. Initiate an Indoor Air Quality project with experts in the field